-Serbia exclusive report: NIS and Gazprom – privatization, expansion across the region, power generation7.
-April 2015. / News Serbia Energy
+Serbia exclusive report: NIS and Gazprom – privatization, expansion across the region, power generation, News Serbia Energy

 Oil Industry of Serbia company NIS has been the largest and the most profitable company in Serbia meeting 75% of market demand for petroleum products and provides, on average, around 12% of the Republic budget.
 NIS has been among the biggest vertically integrated energy companies in the southeastern Europe.
 Retail network of the company includes over 500 service stations, fuel filling points and oil depots located in the Balkan countries.
 In addition to Serbia, NIS is doing business in Bosnia and Herzegovina, Hungary, Bulgaria, Romania, Turkmenistan, Angola, Belgium and Russia.
 Main business branches include research, production and processing of oil and gas, as well as petroleum products sales.
 However, in 2011, NIS formed a new organizational sector –Unit “Energy“, and a year later, the first steps were taken: the Wind power plant – “Plandište“ will be the first Wind Farm in Serbia, producing over 230 Gwh of electricity annually.
 Transformation of NIS from a national company into a regional energy holding company represents a part of the company development strategy until 2020.